 Ticket Page serves as the all-in-one place where case workers could access relevant document and information to process the ticket.

-Using Autumn, we were able to create experiences that adapted to SCCHA's existing processes.
+Using the design system, we were able to create experiences that adapted to SCCHA's existing processes.
 By listening to all the stakeholders involved, our design considered each step, both within and outside the platform.
 From reassigning tickets among case workers to processing a denied request, we developed various user flows as well as interactive prototypes to demonstrate the experience but also ensure every step is in compliance to their prototcols.

 Following SCCHA's coverage prototcol, I created an interactive prototype to demonstrate how supervisor could reassign cases for when staffs are out of office.